at.lattice.variables#

 **kwargs – Keyword arguments transmitted to both the getfun and setfun functions.
 Such arguments can always be avoided by using partial() or callable class objects.

-class VariableBase(*, name='', bounds=(-inf, inf), delta=1.0, history_length=None, ring=None)[source]#
+class VariableBase(*args, name='', bounds=None, delta=1.0, history_length=None, **kwargs)[source]#

 Bases: ABC

-A Variable abstract base class
+A Variable abstract base class.

 Parameters:

-• bounds (tuple[int | float, int | float]) – Lower and upper bounds of the variable value
+• bounds (tuple[Number | None, Number | None] | None) – Lower and upper bounds of the variable value

 • delta (int | float) – Initial variation step

-• history_length (int) – Maximum length of the history buffer.
-None means infinite
+• history_length (int | None) – Maximum length of the history buffer.
+None means infinite.

-Get the actual variable value
+Get the actual variable value.

 Parameters: